Air transport: Single European Sky

 Objectives

-The single European sky (SES) initiative was launched in 1999 to improve the performance of air traffic management (ATM[1]) and air navigation services (ANS[2]) through better integration of European airspace.
-The stated benefits of the SES could potentially be huge: compared with 2004, the SES (upon completion around 2030-2035) could triple airspace capacity, halve the costs of ATM, improve safety tenfold and reduce the environmental impact of aviation by 10%[3].
+The Single European Sky (SES) initiative was launched in 1999 to improve the performance of air traffic management (ATM[1]) and air navigation services (ANS[2]) through better integration of European airspace.
+The stated benefits of the SES could potentially be huge: compared to 2004, the SES (upon completion around 2030-2035) could triple airspace capacity, halve the costs of ATM, improve safety tenfold and reduce the environmental impact of aviation by 10%[3].

 Achievements

-The single European sky initiative was launched in response to delays incurred as a result of air navigation, which had reached a peak in Europe in the late 1990s.
-The SES is intended to reduce the fragmentation of European airspace (between Member States, civil and military usage, and technologies), thereby increasing its capacity and the efficiency of air traffic management and air navigation services.
-By its nature, the initiative is pan-European and open to neighbouring countries in its implementation.
+The SES initiative was launched in response to delays resulting from air navigation, with the intention of reducing the fragmentation of European airspace (between Member States, civil and military usage, and technologies), thereby increasing its capacity and the efficiency of ATM and ANS.
+The initiative is pan-European and open to neighbouring countries.
 In practice, the SES should result in reduced flight times (because of shorter paths and fewer delays) and, consequently, in lower flight costs and aircraft emissions.
 The first set of common requirements establishing the SES was adopted in 2004 (SES I).
-These included Regulation (EC) No 549/2004 laying down the framework for the creation of the single European sky, Regulation (EC) No 550/2004 on the provision of air navigation services, Regulation (EC) No 551/2004 on the organisation and use of the airspace in the single European sky[4], and Regulation (EC) No 552/2004 on the interoperability of the European Air Traffic Management network.
+These included Regulation (EC) No 549/2004 laying down the framework for the creation of the Single European Sky, Regulation (EC) No 550/2004 on the provision of air navigation services, Regulation (EC) No 551/2004 on the organisation and use of the airspace in the Single European Sky[4], and Regulation (EC) No 552/2004 on the interoperability of the European Air Traffic Management network.
 This framework was amended in 2009 (SES II) to include performance-based mechanisms (Regulation (EC) No 1070/2009).
-It was also complemented by the extension of EU rules on aviation safety (and the related competences of the European Aviation Safety Agency) to ATM, ANS, and airport operations[5].
+It was also complemented by the extension of EU rules on aviation safety (and the related competences of the European Aviation Safety Agency to include ATM and ANS) and on airport operations[5].
 In parallel, a number of implementing rules and technical standards have been adopted either by the Commission through the comitology procedure or, less frequently, by the legislator[6].

-This comprehensive regulatory framework has significantly boosted the restructuring of European airspace and the provision of ANS.
-It has led to, among other things: the separation of regulatory functions from service provision; much greater flexibility in the civil and military use of airspace; the interoperability of equipment; the harmonised classification of upper airspace[7]; a common charging scheme for ANS; and common licensing requirements for air traffic controllers.
+This comprehensive regulatory framework has boosted the restructuring of European airspace and the provision of ANS, by introducing the separation of regulatory functions from service provision, much greater flexibility in the civil and military use of airspace, the interoperability of equipment, the harmonised classification of upper airspace[7], a common charging scheme for ANS and common licensing requirements for air traffic controllers.
 In addition, it has established the ‘key components’, which form the structure of the SES:

 - Under the ‘performance scheme’[8], binding performance targets in key areas – such as safety[9], the environment, capacity, cost efficiency and incentives – are set in order to improve the overall efficiency of ATM and ANS.
 The performance targets are adopted by the Commission through the comitology procedure[10].
 The ‘performance review body’ appointed by the Commission helps in the preparation of these targets and monitors the implementation of the performance scheme;